Become a Cultural Heritage Entrepreneur!

 ICCROM, as intergovernmental organization dedicated to the conservation of cultural heritage, and SiTI, as a research institute on innovation and socio-economic growth, are associated with this initiative in their respective areas of expertise.
 University Paris 1 Sorbonne -Pantheon and the Macquarie University of Sydney - Australia, two top universities in the international panorama, are partners of the Master.

 The International Research Centre on the Economics of Culture and World Heritage Studies (Category 2 Centre Turin) under the auspices of UNESCO founded by Professor Santagata is also associated with the Master.
-This centre is located at the Venaria Reale World Heritage Site in Turin, allowing students to visit and study this beautiful palace.

-Deadline for application extended to 24 July 2013.
 To submit your application please follow this link.

 NEWS: from the 2013-14 edition the master in World Heritage and Cultural Projects for Development will also be delivered in Spanish (Master en Patrimonio Mundial y Proyectos Culturales para el Desarrollo) in partnership with the University of Barcelona.